Tuesday, October 30, 2018

 Wednesday, October 03, 2018

 Having grown up only a few miles from Caddo Lake, the largest natural lake in Texas, I remember its mystery, beauty, and danger.
-My grandmother lived on a farm at the very end of a long dirt road, not far from the lake, in east Texas.
+My grandmother lived on a farm at the very end of a long dirt road in east Texas, not far from the lake.
 When I was young, Grandma's house had no electricity.
 Whenever my brother Jack and I visited her, we watched as she churned butter, drank well water, and burned coal oil in sooty lamps.
-At night we listened to panthers and wolves howling outside in the woods.
-Emma Fitzgerald is the first character to appear in my book Ghost of a Chance and she reminds me a lot of my east Texas grandmother.
+We listened to panthers and wolves howling outside in the woods at night.
+Emma Fitzgerald is the first character to appear in my book Ghost of a Chance, and she reminds me a lot of my East Texas grandmother.

-Texas is a big state and east Texas reminds you more of the old south than the wild west.
-The town of Jefferson was once the largest seaport in the state and as many as twenty-five steamships visited the boom town daily to load up cotton to take down the river to New Orleans.
-Unlike the wild west, east Texas is hilly with pine forests so thick the area has been called the "pine curtain."
+Texas is a big state, and East Texas reminds you more of the old South than the Wild West.
+Jefferson was once the largest seaport in the state; as many as twenty-five steamships visited the boom town daily to load cotton to take down the river to New Orleans.
+Unlike the Wild West, East Texas is hilly, with thick pine forests that the area has been called the "pine curtain."

 Chapter 1